qwazer/scheme2ddl/README.md

-**scheme2ddl** - command line util for export oracle schema to set of ddl scripts.
+**scheme2ddl** is command line util for export oracle schema to set of ddl scripts.
 Provide a lot of configurations via basic command line options or advanced XML configuartion.

 **scheme2ddl** is part of [oracle-ddl2svn](http://code.google.com/p/oracle-ddl2svn) project.